Chaitalykundu/Web-Development/03-JavaScript/01-Basic/07-Type-Conversion/Theory/02-others-to-string.md

 &nbsp;

-## more methods that can be used to convert numbers to strings:
+## more methods that can be used to convert numbers to strings

 | Method          | Description                                                                              |
 | --------------- | ---------------------------------------------------------------------------------------- |